The move from Commission Stylist to Booth Renter is a major one, even a life-changing one.

 You essentially get clients referred to you, for free.
 This is particularly useful when you are starting out.
 And when the salon is a major, high-class salon where a lot of high quality work gets done.

-Getting salons referred to you is less valuable when you are at a low-price salon in a low-traffic area.
+Getting customers referred to you is less valuable when you are at a low-price salon in a low-traffic area.

 Another benefit: you get access to any training days provided to you by the salon.